What to blog about…

 If you need help with finding the right freebie idea, check out my ultimate guide and here’s my video on using ConvertKit to create a form to place on your blog.

 By starting an email list and creating incentives for your audience, you are serving them valuable information to help them trust you.
 When your audience trusts you, they open up and share their stories with you.
-This can help you serve your audience even more!
+This can help you serve your audience with with topics to write about even more!

 It’s a wonderful cycle!

-It’s important that when you learn how to write a blog that you show people who you are.
+As a new blogger it’s important to show people who you are.
 This may be hard at first, but it’s important to help you eventually make money with your blog.

 Inspirational blog posts and unique blog posts are a great way to show people who you are.